Every Day Moments That Matter to Children, Teens, & Adult Children

-I remember thinking, this is my God-given opportunity to share the love of Christ with them, so I better make the most of it!
-Which I did, and I had the awesome pleasure of leading my two little kindergarteners to the Lord during a homeschool lesson on forgiveness!
+I remember thinking, "Mothering is my God-given opportunity to share the love of Christ with my children, so I better make the most of it!"
+And I did.

-Yesterday, I went to the greenhouse to purchase some ferns for my front porch and I couldn't help but remember taking my young kids to the greenhouse with me, and I couldn't help remember how much they hated it!!
+Yesterday, I went to the greenhouse to purchase some ferns for my front porch and I couldn't help but remember taking my little kids to the greenhouse with me --they hated it!!

-I had a very bad habit of taking FOREVER in the local greenhouse!
-My kids knew this about me and came to loathe this place like you wouldn't believe.
+I had a very bad habit of taking FOREVER in greenhouses!
+My kids knew this about me and loathed my shopping for plants and flowers.

-After a good while my kids would get bored and frustrated.
-Then they would poke me and tease me until I had had enough and we would end up laughing, and then leaving, just like they wanted.
+After a while my kids would get bored and frustrated and would start poking me until I had enough.
+We would end up laughing, and then leaving --just like they wanted.

-Hey, I just caught that --we laughed at the craziness of it all.
-There was no shouting or screaming had by any of us!
+We laughed at the craziness of it all.
+There was no shouting or screaming.

-Now, as I'm walking into the greenhouse...all of those memories flood my heart.
+Now, as I walk into the greenhouse...all those memories flood into my heart.

-Both of my children are now adults, sniff, but you know what they have told me?
-Whenever they walk into a greenhouse, they think of... me, their mom, and all the fun times we had gone shopping for flowers together.
+Both of my children are adults now, and you know what they have told me?
+Whenever they walk into a greenhouse, they think of me --their mom, and all the fun times we had shopping for flowers together.
+What?
+Really?
+How cool.

 Isn't that amazing?
 They remember the greenhouse being fun!
 How did that happen?